5T33Z0/Clover-Crate/Quirks/README.md

 | 256 GB|18|
 | 512 GB|19|

-`*`Maximum for macOS.
+`°`Maximum for macOS.

-Before you change any of these values, research if your GPU supports BAR Resize and check the supportedt size with tools like HWiNFO on PC.
+Before you change any of these values, research if your GPU supports BAR Resize and check the supportedt size with tools like `HWiNFO` on PC.